 Expect to see group workouts conducted for both in-person and at-home attendees, or recorded and made available on-demand just like an education session or keynote.

-"Activities such as runs, linked to fundraising initiatives for charity, can be used as a way of socializing for those attending the congress — but also proposed to those who follow remotely, who can do it in their own city, with the t-shirt and gadget like the others — creating a virtual run," says Buongiorno.
+"Activities such as runs, linked to fundraising initiatives for charity, can be used as a way of socializing for those attending the congress — but also proposed to those who follow remotely, who can do it in their own city, with the t-shirt and gadget like the others — creating a virtual run," adds Buongiorno.
 AIM developed a remote run for the Italian Society of Rheumatology last fall.

 Embrace the Great Outdoors